It was a bit of a nailbiter, but it looks like Nancy Pelosi will be the Speaker for the House of Representatives in the 117th U.S. Congress.

 But the alarms appear to have failed to register with the president, who routinely skips reading the PDB and has at times shown little patience even for the oral summary he now takes two or three times per week, according to the officials who spoke on the condition of anonymity to discuss classified material.

 The advisories being relayed by U.S. spy agencies were part of a broader collection of worrisome signals that came during a period now regarded by many public health officials and other experts as a squandered opportunity to contain the outbreak.The Washington Post

-The OHM was ignoring all the signs that COVID-19 was going to be a problem until he couldn’t ignore it anymore.
+Trump was ignoring the signs that COVID-19 was going to be a problem until he couldn’t ignore them anymore.
 Then he blamed the CDC, the WHO and the Chinese government for the things he had every right to have known months previously if he had only bothered to pay attention.

 He tried to blame the Democrats for not giving him the funds that he needed to combat the disease until Nancy Pelosi handed him a check for two trillion dollars.
-A check that the OHM then promptly put in his and his closest buddies pockets.
+A check that Caudito Trump then promptly put in his and his closest buddies pockets.
 That bit of malfeasance will be coming back to bite him right about the time elections roll around in November.

 Texas may open back up on Friday or Monday.
 Austin won’t be following the governor’s direction.
 Neither will Houston, Dallas or any other city that understands what the real problem is here.
 The real problem is that these Republican morons think they can bluff a virus.
 That they can lie to mother nature and she won’t punish them for it.